mccdgm/courses/README.md

 * Name of the course

-* Short description, such as an excerpt of the course description
+* A short description, such as an excerpt of the course description

 * Thumbnail image in 2:1 aspect ratio (recommended size 600&times;300px)